CEOs got smaller raises. It would still take a typical worker two lifetimes to make their annual pay. - The Boston Globe

 Advertisement

-The smaller increase came after CEO pay soared 17% in 2021, when boards rewarded top executives handsomely for steering their companies through the pandemic-induced recession.
+The smaller increase came after CEO pay soared 17 percent in 2021, when boards rewarded top executives handsomely for steering their companies through the pandemic-induced recession.

 Many of the compensation packages were approved early in 2022 but even a small raise might seem lavish in retrospect against the backdrop of a year in which stock markets tanked to their worst performance since 2008, inflation erased wage gains, fears of a recession grew, and tech giants began laying off workers.